dentsads/magic-mirror-photobooth/README.md

 ### Install the Arduino IDE

 Install the IDE from [here](https://www.arduino.cc/en/main/software).
-For using Arduino IDE disable ModemManager in Linux otherwise it inteferes with the Arduino I/O
+For using Arduino IDE disable ModemManager in Linux otherwise it interferes with the Arduino I/O

 ``` bash
 systemctl status ModemManager.service